-Here at Huntingtree, the leadership team consists of eight people.
-Mr. Lloyd (Deputy Headteacher), Mr. Hickman (Assistant Headteacher), Mrs. Balmforth (Early Years Phase Leader), Miss Smart (Y1/2 Phase Leader), Mr. Evans (Y3/4 Phase Leader), Miss Jones (Y5/6 Phase Leader), Mrs Lee (School Business Manager) and me, Mr. Harrold, the 'new-ish' Headteacher here at Huntingtree.
+Here at Huntingtree, the leadership team consists of seven people.
+Mr. Lloyd (Deputy Headteacher and Early Years phase leader), Mr. Hickman (Assistant Headteacher), Miss Smart (Y1/2 Phase Leader and Science and Phonics leader), Miss Jones (Y3/4 Phase Leader and English Leader), Mr Evans (Y5/6 Phase Leader and Maths leader), Mrs Lee (School Business Manager) and me, Mr. Harrold, the 'new-ish' Headteacher here at Huntingtree.

 I joined Huntingtree in September 2016.
 I've been a teacher since 2003: I started teaching at a school called Brickhouse Primary in Rowley.
 In my second year of teaching, I was made Acting Deputy Head and I've held leadership positions in schools ever since.
 I was seconded from Brickhouse to Devonshire Junior School and then Temple Meadow Primary School to support the leadership teams at those respective schools.
 My next permanent school was Wollescote Primary School, near Lye.
 I moved there in 2009 and had 7 wonderful years working as Deputy Headteacher and Acting Headteacher (twice) to help move the school from Special Measures to become a good school when I left in July 2016.